AndreRudolph/impulsephp-doc/docs/server/components/components.md

 }</code>
 </pre>

-You can then use this component in your templates:
+You can then directly use this component in your templates.
+The component structure of your template component will automatically be placed there.

 <pre class="imp-code code-white language-markup">
 <code class="language-markup">&lt;div&gt;